 Protocol modifications are recommended for library preparation from FFPE samples with CORALL library prep kit.
-The following recommendations have been evaluated with 25 - 500 ng total RNA input and sequencing is recommended with SR75:
+The following recommendations have been evaluated with as low as 25 ng total RNA input and sequencing is recommended with SR75:

-- Perform DNase I treatment prior to rRNA depletion (without an intermediate cleanup step). - In step 32 use 36 μl of PB (instead of 27 μl) for single indexing, or 42 μl of PB (instead of 31.5 μl) for dual indexing. - Optional: Add SIRV-Set 3 (0.1 0.2 % of target RNA fraction) prior to DNase I treatment.
+- Perform DNase I treatment prior to rRNA depletion (without an intermediate cleanup step).
+Avoid inactivation! - In step 32 use 36 μl of PB (instead of 27 μl). - Optional: Add SIRV-Set 3 (0.1 0.2 % of target RNA fraction) prior to DNase I treatment.